artemsokol98/artemsokol98/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on application for iPhone
-- 🌱 I’m a Middle iOS Developer and looking for job-opportunities.
+- 🌱 I’m a Middle iOS Developer in Axbit Group.

 <!--
 - 👯 I’m looking to collaborate on ...